laihuiyuan/eval-formality-transfer/README.md

-# Human Judgement as a Compass to Navigate Automatic Metrics for Formality Transfer
+# Human Judgement as a Compass to Navigate Automatic Metrics for Formality Transfer (HumEval 2022)

 This respository mainly contains two parts: [Automatic Evaluation](#start) and [TST Papers](#paper) published over the last three years in the ACL Anthology.
-All system outputs used in this paper are in the `data/outputs/` directory.
+All data used in this paper are in the `data/outputs/` directory.

 ## <span id="start">Automatic Evaluation</span>
 ### Style Strength